i4ki/dchan/README.md

 	- No need of mocking libraries or real AMQP server.
 * Possible to use cat, echo, grep, etc, to debug the communications;

+THe drawbacks are:

+* Network failures turns the mount point into a failed state in Unix.
+	- not possible to use mount -o remount.
+	- Requires umount and then a new mount invocation.
+	- Every file descriptor open will be invalid, requiring a new open(2).

 To create a channel is simple as creating a new file in the dchan directory.
 For example, in Linux you can connect to the file server and start a simple consumer with the commands below: